CU-ESIIL/Summit_group_2026_11/docs/index.md

 Our working question:

--What is the affected burn area if ignited?
+-What is the probable affected area if ignited?
 ...

 What would count as progress: